 Phylum: Chordata - Class: Mammalia - Order: Insectivora - Family: Erinaceinae

 Hedgehogs have spiny backs with soft fur underneath.
 When under threat, a hedgehog rolls itself into a ball with its spines sticking out in all directions; few animals can penetrate this armour.
-During the cold months of winter, hedgehogs hibernate among dry leaves, but they do emerge on warmer days to hunt for food.
+During the cold months of winter, European Hedgehogs hibernate among dry leaves, but they do emerge on warmer days to hunt for food.

-In the summer months - usually in July or early August - hedgehogs give birth to litters of typically four to eight young.
+In the summer months - usually in July or early August - Hedgehogs give birth to litters of typically four to eight young.

 We hope that you have found this information helpful.
 If so we are sure you would also enjoy our books about Algarve wildlife and wildflowers.
 Buy them online here...